-- 1. Any subdivision in a Greenfield Residential Area which is not a Controlled Activity, and any cross lease, company lease or unit title subdivision creating allotments requiring vehicular or foot access to a road listed in 20.6.1.6 of the Land Transport Section as a State Highway or a Limited Access Road is a Restricted Discretionary Activity with regard to: - a.
-The size, shape and arrangement of roads, public open spaces, lots, cross lease and company lease areas, units and access - b.
-Those matters described in Sections 108 and 220 of the Resource Management Act 1991 - c.
-The extent to which the sSubdivision and development is design and layout, provision for local services and public open space in general accordance with the relevant Structure Plan for the area - d.
-Urban design - e.
+1. Any subdivision in a Greenfield Residential Area which is not a Controlled Activity, and any cross lease, company lease or unit title subdivision creating allotments requiring vehicular or foot access to a road listed in 20.6.1.6 of the Land Transport Section as a State Highway or a Limited Access Road is a Restricted Discretionary Activity with regard to:

+- a.
+The size, shape and arrangement of roads, public open spaces, lots, cross lease and company lease areas, units and access

+- b.
+Those matters described in Sections 108 and 220 of the Resource Management Act 1991

+- c.
+The extent to which the subdivision and development is in general accordance with the relevant Structure Plan for the area

+- d.
+Urban design

+- e.
 Landscaping

 - f.
-Noise attenuation and management - g.
-Enhancement and management of surface water flows and overland flow paths - h.
-Integration of essential services - i.
-Natural hazards - i.
-Future development opportunities - k.
-Visual amenity - I. Effects on the capacity of Council infrastructure - m.
-Safe and efficient operation of the roading network - n.
-Available capacity in the intersections identified in Table 7A.1 and 7A.2 - o.
-Connectivity - p.
-Outdoor/on-site amenity - g.
-Infrastructure and physical resources of regional or national importance - r.
-Hydraulic Neutrality with regards to stormwater runoff - s.
-Effects of Eearthworks within the Aokautere Structure Plan area - t.
-Effects on the gully network within the Aokautere Structure Plan area - u.
-Effects on Ccultural Vvalues within the Aokautere Structure Plan area - v.
-Within the Aokautere Structure Plan area the extent to which the subdivision and development is in general accordance with the Aokautere Structure Plan - w.
-Stormwater management in the Aokautere Structure Plan area
+Noise attenuation and management

+- g.
+Enhancement and management of surface water flows and overland flow paths

+- h.
+Integration of essential services

+- i.
+Natural hazards

+- j.
+Future development opportunities

+- k.
+Visual amenity

+- I. Effects on the capacity of Council infrastructure

+- m.
+Safe and efficient operation of the roading network

+- n.
+Connectivity

+- o.
+Outdoor/on-site amenity

+- p.
+Infrastructure and physical resources of regional or national importance

+- q.
+Hydraulic Neutrality with regards to stormwater runoff.

+- r.
+Earthworks

+- s.
+Effects on gully network in Aokautere

+- t.
+Cultural Values

-NOTE TO PLAN USERS R7A.5.2.1.1(q)(r)
+NOTE TO PLAN USERS R7A.5.2.1.1(q)